pvcraven/2017_web_security/source/final/kyann/index.rst

 		13.4.2017

-There is no equivalent functions in ES5, so all of these functions are brand new.
+There are no equivalent functions in ES5, so all of these functions are brand new to ES6.
 [ECMAScript_6]_

 Conclusion